Back to Blog

 Strong Answer

-Why it works: Specific Indian companies, family connection, growing sector, practical OPT framing.
+Why it works: Specific Indian companies, family connection, growing sector, OPT framed as training.

 "Why this university for Computer Science?"